OpenHeaders/open-headers-app/docs/DEVELOPER.md

    - Enable/disable "Show Dock icon" (macOS) and verify appearance
    - Enable/disable "Show tray icon" and verify tray appearance

+5. Test automatic updates:
+   - Use `dev-app-update.yml` for testing updates in development
+   - Create test releases on your fork to trigger update checks
+   - Verify update notification, download progress, and installation flow

 ### 🌐 Test Endpoints

 For testing HTTP sources, use services like: